ThomasFinnern/LangMan4DevProject/Documentation/J!4x/Lang4dev_Documentation_j4x.md

 Sets the marker for all translation files to be safed with the button "" see (8)above)
 # Configuration

 ## Tab general

 ![controlpanelRSgallery2](https://github.com/ThomasFinnern/J_LangMan4ExtDevProject/blob/main/Documentation/J!4x/config/config.general.png?raw=true)

+(1) Comment prepared IDs  (???
+ToDo: uper case in Translation for all IDS)

+In the project texts the translation lines may be prepended with a ";" comment character.
+Lines there are prepared to be copied into *.ini files.

+With ';' in front the lines may be have new Translation IDs which are not translated yet but prepared inside the *.ini file

+(???
+ToDo move to project texts text ???)

 ## Tab project texts

 ![controlpanelRSgallery2](https://github.com/ThomasFinnern/J_LangMan4ExtDevProject/blob/main/Documentation/J!4x/config/config.projectTexts.png?raw=true)

+(1) Search translation IDs

+On "No" restrict the search to not search for translation IDs  like "COM_LANG4DEV_... " in project Texts view

+(2) Search translation strings

+On "YES" do additional search for "AD HOC" Texts, plain text written between the '' inside Text::_('...') instead of a translation ID.

 ## Tab translation

 ![controlpanelRSgallery2](https://github.com/ThomasFinnern/J_LangMan4ExtDevProject/blob/main/Documentation/J!4x/config/config.translation.png?raw=true)

+Define the language settings with which the project is started.
+This may be overwritten in the actual view by the user.

+(1) Main language ID

+Source language ID for the *.ini files

+(2) Transation language ID

+Target language ID for the *.ini files

+(3) Show all translations

+? not used ?

+(4) Edit and save "Main" language file : ToDo: change the string in *.ini

+Future feature
+ToDo: hide value

 ## Tab debug

 ![controlpanelRSgallery2](https://github.com/ThomasFinnern/J_LangMan4ExtDevProject/blob/main/Documentation/J!4x/config/config.debug.png?raw=true)

+(1) Debug Backend
+Activates debug functionality.
+This does write calling parameters and logs some of the used files / classes in a log file.

+Attention: On Yes to Debug a log file per day will be created in folder '...//joomla root/administrator/log' and notices may appear on top of a form.
+Please delete log files regularly"

+> not invented here but may appear in the future

+(2) Debug Site

+Enables debug messages in site form.

+Attention: Using debug on the frontend will create a lot of text in the log files and may get stuck when a lot of users are active.
+It is best used on the local test web server.

+> not invented here but may appear in the future

+(3) Develop

+Activates developer functions.
+Additional 'info' will appear in HTML pages.
+For example a task list for open tasks may appear.

+More functions buttons may appear in the maintenance view.
+The additional function may not work  or destroy parts so use with care
 # Install language manager

 for developers com_lang4dev